-The above data is fictitious and created only for students understanding

-The average P/E of the selected listed companies is calculated.
-Here it is 10.2, and this represents the relationship that quoted companies, in the supermarket industry, are showing between their earnings after tax and their market capitalisation (or between their earnings per share and their price per share).
+The above data is fictitious and created only for students understanding and their market capitalisation (or between their earnings per share and their price per share).
 Remember, 10.2 means that anyone who buys a share is buying it for 10.2 times its last published earnings.